-The FDA requires all chemical materials, like cleaning products and cosmetics, to be tested upon animals before introducing them to humans.
-The only trouble is, toxicity tests performed on animals predict problems for humans less than half the time, bad news for millions of mice, and for some humans too.
-Lack of correlation between animal and human reactions have also been reported in clinical trials, some of which have caused human subjects suffered permanent physiological damage.
+The FDA requires all chemical materials, like cleaning products and cosmetics, to be tested on animals before introducing them to humans.
+The only trouble is, many toxicity tests performed on animals do not always predict severe human toxicity, which is bad news for millions of mice, and for some humans too.
+A lack of correlation between animal and human reactions have also been reported in clinical trials, some of which have caused human subjects to suffer permanent physiological damage.
 If animal testing cannot give full guarantees of safety or results, is it really meeting its ends?

 There are plenty of viable alternatives to animal testing.

 Improved imaging methods, in vitro, and computer models represent some of the many emerging options for conducting research without animals.
-Governments, scientists, and even the commercial science industry agree that alternative approaches are preferable.
+Governments, scientists, and even the commercial science industry agree that alternative approaches are preferable, especially given that when a test is repeated on an animal, scientists get the same outcome only 60-70% of the time.
 For commercial science enterprises, non-animal experiments have the dual benefit of cost efficiencies and less regulation.
 It stands to reason that the more the public nudges researchers toward alternative testing measures, the more encouraged they’ll be to find them.

 Animal testing tacitly promotes a speciesism that undermines the very humanism the sciences are meant to promote.

-Science has helped us to do away with a lot of useless ideas, and scientists would do well to ask themselves whether man’s dominion over animals isn’t one of them.
+Science has helped us to do away with a lot of fruitless ideas, and scientists would do well to ask themselves whether man’s dominion over animals isn’t one of them.
 The idea of man as lord of beasts is as old as Adam and Eve, and arguably, this idea of man’s privilege has discouraged him from collaborating with his environment in favor of exploiting it.
-In a man-first paradigm, it is little wonder that humanity is wholly out of sync with its surroundings – we extract minerals from the Earth and, in return, inject it with poison.
+In a man-first paradigm, it begs the question of whether humanity is out of sync with its surroundings – we extract minerals from the Earth and, in return, poison our natural resources with fossil fuels and plastics.
 And why should we care?
 Man is in charge and the world is our oyster.

 Animal testing is still necessary.